AvaProtocol/OAK-docs/_docs/pallet-development.md

 ---

 ## Pallet Development
-OAK blockchain is a blockchain developed based on substrate.
+Ava Protocol blockchain is a blockchain developed based on substrate.
 ### Substrate

 Substrate is a modular framework that enables you to create purpose-built blockchains by composing custom or pre-built components.